July 19, 2019

 5) Don’t Forget the Pupsicles!

 Reward your dog for coping with the heat by letting him or her enjoy a favorite cold summer treat!
-Purina’s “Frosty Paws” treats are available in most grocery stores, and many ice cream shops are catching up to the trend with their own dog-friendly treats.
+More and more grocery stores are stocking frozen dog treats in their freezer sections, and many local ice cream shops are catching up to the trend with their own dog-friendly treats.

 For the budget conscious or creative types, you can even create your own “pupsicles” for your dog with a few simple ingredients.
 Try this one of these fun recipes from Rover.com, and find even more summer treat recipes on our blog.